 AutoGen has a public GitHub repository with 56,499 stars.

-Based on user reviews and social mentions, the most common pain points are: API costs, cost tracking.
+Based on user reviews and social mentions, the most common pain points are: cost tracking, token cost, token usage, openai bill.

 Aparna Dhinakaran